top of page

 2. Start fresh

 According to Crofoot, starting fresh is the key.
 She recommends entering your balance sheets as of the date you begin using the new software and then adding transactions as they occur.
-You may lose historical trends and data that way, but the option of trying to rebuild everything from Excel is far too time-consuming.
+You may lose historical trends and data, but trying to rebuild everything from Excel is far too time-consuming.

 3. Make sure the initial data is 100% accurate